-All final grades in the Department of Health Professions are determined by a grading committee and are not the sole responsibility of the Unit Convenor.

-Students will be awarded one of these grades plus a Standardised Numerical Grade (SNG).
+All final grades in the Department of Health Professions are determined by the Faculty of Medicine and Health Sciences Assessment Committee, and are approved by the Faculty Board.
+They are not the sole responsibility of the Unit Convenor.
+Students will be awarded an Assessment Grade plus a Standardised Numerical Grade (SNG).
 The SNG is not necessarily a summation of the individual assessment components.
 The final grade and SNG that are awarded reflect the corresponding grade descriptor in Schedule 1 of the Assessment Policy.